AidenBradley24/InkscapeTileMaker/README.md

 ## Installation

+1. Ensure you have the latest version of Inkscape installed.
+You can download it from https://inkscape.org/.
-1. Go to the latest release.
+2. Go to the latest release.
-2. Pick the desired method (Installer, Prebuilt ZIP, or Compile yourself from source code).
+3. Pick the desired method (Installer, Prebuilt ZIP, or Compile yourself from source code).
-3. Run the program.
+4. Run the program.

 ## Creating a New SVG Tileset from Templates